JorjaFox/website/content/_posts-old-blog/2013-04-12-it-wasnt-april-fools.md

 So I was gone Monday and Tuesday, and I knew that there was CSI news coming.
 I lamented to a friend, who said they were willing to step in and post 'like [I] do' on JFO for a couple days.
 The line was drawn at figuring out screenshots, which was okay by me.
 Posting youtube videos and articles and making sure there was an image was all I really wanted.
 We decided on 'Guest Author' since what if someone else fills in later.

 That's all it was, and I didn't mean to scare anyone!
-I honestly <strong>forget</strong> about April Fools until I read all the daffy things online and go "Oh, another year where I forgot to turn JFO into DCO."
+I honestly **forget** about April Fools until I read all the daffy things online and go "Oh, another year where I forgot to turn JFO into DCO."

 Maybe it's time to get some more 'staff' on board here...
 (I'm a huge control freak, which Guest has been laughing about for some time now, thanks...)